I have been learning stochastic calculus, and one of the crucial facts is that the standard deviation of a random walk is equal to log(time).

 Here is a concrete example:

-Suppose a stock is $100, and everyday it can change anywhere from +$5 to -$5.
+Suppose a stock is trading at $100.
+Everyday it can change anywhere from +$5 to -$5.
 What does the distribution of the stock price at day 20 look like?

 It would look like a normal distribution because the price is a sum of binary random variables (a random walk).
 What is interesting is that the standard deviation of the distribution grows with the log of time.